elcnusutats/website-copier-CLI/README.md

 # website cloner/copier CLI

-hey, i made this because i was bored but most importantly, i made this so copying websites is way easier instead of downloading every image and copying code.
+hey, we made this because i was bored but most importantly, i made this so copying websites is way easier instead of downloading every image and copying code.

 ## what it actually does